pactumjs/pactum/docs/mock-server.md

 At one end **pactum** is a REST API testing tool and on the other, it can act as a standalone mock server.
 It packs with a powerful request & response matching & you can spin it up in a matter of seconds.

+Mock server comes in handy while using this library for component & contract testing.

 ## Table of contents

 * [Getting Started](#getting-started)